 - Chemical and refinery process control

-- Accurate flow measurement
+- Supports accurate flow measurement

-- Easy integration into existing systems
+- Integrates into monitored process systems

-- Requires precise installation and calibration
+- Requires correct installation, orientation, and calibration

-Ring-type joint flange
+Ring-type joint flange arrangement

 | Characteristic/Application | Description |